-If you want to feel happier, consider a few of these 10 simple habits.
-You can feel happier without changing your entire life.
-It’s usually about simple shifts.
+If you want to feel happier, these 10 simple habits are here for you.
+You can feel happier with less effort and more ease.

 Feel happier right now by starting with the first simple habit.
-It’s an immediate mood booster!
-For a consistent uptick in your happiness levels, try one or two of these habits each week.
-Then pick your favorites to become daily habits.
+It’s an immediate (easy) mood booster!
+For a consistent uptick in your happiness levels, try one or two of these habits each week, then pick your favorites to become daily habits.
 These habits will make you feel happier.
-They will have a positive ripple effect on your overall wellness and connections with people and projects you care about.
+They will have a positive ripple effect on your overall wellness and your connections with people and projects you care about.

 1. Prioritize simple pleasures to feel happier immediately.